Marvinsky/trivia_app/README.md

 The API will return three error types when requests fail:

-* 400: API resource is incorrect
+* 400: bad request
-* 404: API resource not found
+* 404: resource not found
-* 405: API method not allowed
+* 405: method not allowed
-* 422: API request not processable
+* 422: unprocessable
-* 500: triviaApp server error
+* 500: internal server error

 ### Endpoints